kfmResearch-NumericsTeam/Struc_Eng_Library_Website/docs/strucenglib_plugin/getting_started.md

     - Steps for [ETH Zurich members](eth_zurich_members.md)

 ## Install Finite Element Analysis Solver
 The StrucEngLib plugin will issue a Finite Element Analysis Solver under-the-hood.
 Ensure you have on of the following Finite-Element analyzers solvers installed.
+Note that if you are using [StrucEngLib Remote Server](https://strucenglib.ethz.ch/strucenglib_plugin/server/), no finite element analysis solver is required.

 - [Abaqus FEA](https://www.3ds.com/products-services/simulia/products/abaqus/)